 The Village of Saranac Lake Board of Trustees meets the second and fourth Mondays of each month starting at 5:30pm.
-These meetings are held in the auditorium of the Harrietstown Town Hall.
+These meetings are held in the Village Board Room.
 Look to the website calendar for information on how to access the upcoming meeting agenda.

 You should contact the main offices of the Village of Saranac Lake, visit 39 Main St., Saranac Lake or call (518)891-4150.

 The Village of Saranac Lake's Department of Public Works will be taking care of any water main breaks that occur within the Village.
 The damage that potentially takes place because of that break will be worked out through the property owner and the Village, or just the Village for public sidewalks and roadways.

 The main office for the Village of Saranac Lake is open the following hours: